jamoma/jamoma2/README.md

 ## Idiomatic SampleBundleGroup Usage

 * **FFT** -- one bundle of reals, one bundle of imaginaries -- This way the graph stays the same regardless of changes to channel counts.
-Also algorithms (e.g. multiplying the two )
+The same will apply to the **Hilbert Transform**.
+Also algorithms will make sense e.g. multiplying squares of the two bundles (one bundle of reals and one of imaginaries) will yield a bundle on which we call a sqrt operator to get the magnitudes.
 * **SVF** -- one bundle for each response type at output